harsha-k123/netflix-clone/README.md

-# netflix-clone
-A Clone of Netflix purely made using HTML and CSS
+A Clone of the Netflix Landing Page along with multiple User Profiles made purely using HTML and CSS.

+Learnings:
+- Styling using CSS
+- Effective design practices
+- Flexbox and other methods
+- Real world designs